-Fredericksburg will celebrate our nation's independence with special events and activities from Thursday, July 1 through Sunday, July 4, 2021.
-Since the Fourth of July falls on a Sunday in 2021, there will be a few modifications to events planned.
+Fredericksburg will celebrate our nation's independence with special events and activities from Thursday, June 30 through Monday, July 4, 2022.

 July 4th Events in Fredericksburg

-- After the kiddie parade, grab a spot on Main Street and stick around for the July Fourth Community Parade which kicks off at 1 p.m.
-This year, 2021, marks the 30th year of the parade.
+- After the kiddie parade, grab a spot on Main Street and stick around for the July Fourth Community Parade which kicks off at 10 a.m.
 The parade lines up behind the Gillespie County Courthouse and proceeds east on Main Street to the intersection of Main and Washington Streets.
 It then u-turns and heads west to Bowie Street.
-Attendees are encouraged to bring lawn chairs or park their vehicle along the route.
+Attendees are encouraged to bring lawn chairs or park their vehicles along the route.

 - After the parades, explore Main Street’s 150 unique shops and art galleries and cool off with a sweet treat, like delicious peach ice cream or an old-fashioned coke float at Clear River Ice Cream and Bakery on Main Street.
 Clear River boasts more than 30 ice cream flavors available each day- so pace yourself!

 Note: Due to drought conditions, Fredericksburg's fireworks show has been postponed to later in 2022.

 - Explore the fine art galleries in Fredericksburg as they celebrate First Friday Art Walk.
 Participating galleries will be open until 8 p.m. on Friday, July 1.
 Galleries often include demonstrations, receptions and new shows.
 Just look for the galleries with the First Friday Art Walk flag!